mikeplis/mplis.github.io/_drafts/dynasty-retrospective-rdfl-rebuild.md

 **Traded 1.05, 1.07, 3.03, Marlon Brown for DeAndre Hopkins, 2.06**

 This was definitely my biggest trade of the offseason and I caught a lot of flak for it.
-A lot of people said that I overpaid for Hopkins, who was ranked as 18th dynasty WR (32nd overall player) at the time.
+A lot of people said that I overpaid for Hopkins, who was ranked as the WR18 at the time.
 Recently, I went back and tried to guess who I would've taken with those first round picks.
 My memory isn't perfect, but I'm pretty sure I would've ended up with Sankey and Davante Adams.
 That did make me feel a little bit better about the trade, but ultimately, I think that I overpaid based on Hopkins' value at the time.
 I was so thrilled to find an owner that was willing to part with a young, talented WR like Hopkins that I jumped on the first deal that looked okay.

 **Traded Emmanuel Sanders, Maurice Jones-Drew, Jermichael Finley, 2.06 for TY Hilton**